AnalyticalGraphicsInc/EarthKAMExplorer/README.md

 <img src="doc/iss1.jpg" width="640" />
 </p>

 Select a mission to see the ISS orbit during that mission and polygons showing where all the images were taken.
-Select a polygon to fly to it and see the image, ISS location at time, and related data.
+Select a polygon to fly to it and see the image, ISS location at that time, and related data.

 <p align="center">
 <img src="doc/iss2.jpg" width="640" />
 </p>

 EarthKAM Explorer is written in JavaScript using <a href="http://cesium.agi.com/" target="_blank">Cesium</a>, an open-source WebGL virtual globe and map, so it runs in a browser <strong>without a plugin</strong>.
-It supports the <a href="https://www.leapmotion.com/" target="_blank">Leap Motion</a> controller for <strong>hand-gesture</strong> input as shown below.
+It supports the <a href="https://www.leapmotion.com/" target="_blank">Leap Motion</a> controller for <strong>hand-gesture</strong> input as shown below (use this [url](http://cesiumspaceapp.cloudapp.net/?leap=true)).

 <p align="center">
 <img src="doc/leapmotion.jpg" width="400" />